 While working at Coral Ridge, he and long-time friend Jon Lawhon formed the Christian Comedy team “Prime Example,” and during the ten years of the team’s existence (1993 to 2003) they traveled on the weekends to over a dozen different states to perform in hundreds of concerts, and recorded two albums (which you can get here), from which a number of songs were released to gospel radio.
 Several of the songs showed up on the national Southern Gospel charts, (with one, “Attack Of The Monster Tongue,” rising into the Top 80 of the Singing News chart) and they still get airplay today.
-Together, they also created a sixty-second humor radio program titled “You Gotta Laugh!” which was heard on hundreds of Southern Gospel radio stations across the country (and which can be heard on the podcast as a semi-regular feature).
+Together, they also created a sixty-second humor radio program titled “You Gotta Laugh!” which was heard on around 500 Southern Gospel radio stations across the country (and which can be heard on the podcast as a semi-regular feature).
 Fred also supplied a humor column with the same name to a number of local and national Christian magazines.
 Click here to read a more complete history of the team!

-In February of 1996 he was offered a position with “The Sower” at the Guido Evangelistic Association in Metter, Georgia (another program he had played on the air at the stations he had worked at).
+In February of 1996 he was offered a position with “The Sower” at the Guido Evangelistic Association in Metter, Georgia (another program he had played on the air at the stations where he had worked).
 He was responsible for recording and editing all of Dr. Guido’s national “Seeds From the Sower” radio programs, and is where he is currently employed, functioning as radio program producer, website manager, social media manager, official photographer, DVD engineer and occasionally filming and producing special video projects.

 In March of 2000, Fred opened the Sheep Laughs site, devoted to Christian humor, and helping people more easily find Christian comedians.
 It was one of the most long-lived and most-visited Christian humor sites on the web, featuring clean jokes, funny photos, a comedian list of links, and much more.
 The site has since developed into the Sheep Laughs Comedy Show site you are on now.

 In 2002 Fred established the Sheep Laughs Records independent label, which he initially created for the publication of the Prime Example comedy CD projects.
 Learn more about that here.